 How does it work?

-- A Meal Kit contains fresh ingredients to cook one type of dish.
+- Each Meal Kit contains ingredients to cook one type of dish.

 - Two different dishes are available each day; one mainstream dish and one vegetarian dish.